safespring/web/content/blogg/2022-03-ssh-keys.md

 If we say yes, the fingerprint is stored in our `known_hosts` file and effectively is trusted upon subsequent access.

-The correct thing to do before answering yes and trusting that the SSH service on the host is actually the one it claims to be is to compare the fingerprint in that prompt against a known fingerprint of the remote servers' host key file.
+The correct thing to do before answering yes, and trusting that the SSH service on the host is actually the one it claims to be, is to compare the fingerprint in that prompt against a known fingerprint of the remote servers' host key file.
 You can do this with the output of `ssh-keygen -l -f <ssh-host-key-file>` on the server you are trying to log in to.

 Hmm, that's a bit of Catch22, right?
 How can I run a command on a host I'm not yet logged into?
 Perhaps this is why most users ignore it and accept the risk that someone executes a man in the middle (MITM) attack right in that moment of exchange of initial trust.
-Of course, suppose you accept the key fingerprint without verifying it.
+Suppose you accept the key fingerprint without verifying it?
 In that case, you say that «I'm convinced enough that someone is not spoofing my communication at this time and accept to trust this fingerprint without verifying it».

-Unless you are among the vast majority that apparently is fine with this, the practice you should probably consider is injecting a script with cloud-init that will securely post that server SSH host key fingerprint home to you and use that to generate SSH known hosts that actually are known.
+Unless you are among the vast majority that apparently is fine with this practice, you should probably consider developing automation for, for example with cloud-init, that will securely post that server SSH host key fingerprint home to you and use that to generate SSH known hosts that actually are known.

 More on [SSH MITM][ssh-mitm]